openedx-unsupported/edx-analytics-dashboard/README.md

 Authentication & Authorization
 ------------------------------
+This section is only necessary if running I stand alone service OAuth2 is automatically configured by provisioning in devstack.

 By default, this application relies on an external OAuth2 provider (contained within the [LMS](https://github.com/edx/edx-platform)) for authentication and authorization.
 If you are a developer, and do not want to setup edx-platform, you can get around this requirement by doing the following: